Simple-ML/Simple-ML/docs/Tutorial-The-Simple-ML-Interface.md

 # The Simple-ML Interface

-After you have started Simple-ML and created a new project, you will see the following interface:
+After you have started Simple-ML, you will see an interface similar to the following

 <!-- ![Simple-ML GUI](img/overview.png) -->